allenai/S2AND/README.md

 `aws s3 sync --no-sign-request s3://ai2-s2-research-public/s2and-release data/`

-Note that this software package comes with tools specifically designed to access and model this dataset.
+Note that this software package comes with tools specifically designed to access and model the dataset.

 ## Configuration
 Modify the config file at `data/path_config.json`.
 This file should look like this